-The economic impacts of the Covid-19 pandemic, including increased levels of unemployment and corporate insolvencies, could increase the volume of credit events on Reference Obligations within the Reference Portfolio and so increase the amounts payable by the Company to the Beneficiary under the Financial Guarantee.
-However, this rise in volume of credit events could be reduced by specific measures taken by governments to alleviate the economic impact of the Covid-19 pandemic, such as payment holidays, lower interest rates and restrictions on fees associated with certain products.
+Synchronisation of emergency measures to slow the spread of COVID-19 across the world has brought about rapid deterioration in economic growth across all countries and regions, directly adversely impacting the UK through many channels, including trade and capital flows.
+The UK experienced a deep contraction in economic activity during 2020 as a result of the COVID-19 pandemic, and both private and public sector debt have risen significantly.
+If the economic downturn damage were to be prolonged significantly by inability to control COVID-19 spread with vaccines, the economic impact, including increased levels of unemployment and corporate insolvencies, could increase the volume of credit events on Reference Obligations within the Reference Portfolio and so increase the amounts payable by the Company to the Beneficiary under the Financial guarantee.
+However, this rise in volume of credit events could be reduced by specific measures taken by governments to alleviate the economic impact of the COVID-19 pandemic, such as payment holidays, lower interest rates and restrictions on fees associated with certain products.

-Since 31 December 2019, the Company has received 1 Credit Event Notice from the Beneficiary where the Conditions to Settlement have been met.
+Since 31 December 2020, the Company has received 34 Credit Event Notices from the Beneficiary where the Conditions to Settlement have been met.